ParallelMaths/parallel/pages/6-07-connect-four.md

 :::

 ::: problem id=1_2 marks=2
-__1.2.__ There are seven starting moves, from which player two will then place their first counter.
+__1.2.__ There are seven starting moves for player one, after which player two will then place their first counter.

 How many “configurations” could the game be in after each player has made their opening move?